LIA: Privacy-Preserving Data Quality Evaluation in Federated Learning Using a Lazy Influence Approximation: Introduction

-A center $C$ coordinates a set of participants to train a single model (Figure~\ref{figure:1}). $C$ has a small set of `warm-up' data which are used to train an initial model $M_0$ that captures the desired input/output relation.
-We assume that each data holder has a set of training points that will be used to improve the model, and a set of test points that will be used to evaluate the contributions of other participants.
-To prohibit participants from tailoring their contributions to the test data, it must be kept private.
-For each federated learning round $t$ (model $M_t$), each data holder participant will assume two roles: the role of the contributor ($A$), and the role of the tester ($B$).
+A center $C$ coordinates a set of participants that contribute their data to train a single model (Figure~\ref{figure:1}). $C$ has a small set of `warm-up' data, which are used to train an initial model $M_0$ that captures the desired input/output relation.
+The model is then updated with the contributions of the participants.
+We assume that each data holder participant has a set of training points that will be used to improve the model and a set of validation points that will be used to evaluate other participants' contributions.
+It must be kept private to prohibit participants from tailoring their contributions to the validation data.
+Each data holder participant can assume two roles: the role of the contributor ($A$) and the role of the validator ($B$).
 As a contributor, a participant performs a small number of local epochs to $M_t$ -- enough to get an estimate of the gradient\footnote{The number of local epochs is a hyperparameter.
-We do not need to fully train the model.
-See Section \ref{sec: proposed influence}.} -- using a batch of his training data $z_{A, t}$.
-Subsequently, $A$ sends the updated partial model $M_{t, A}$, with specifically crafted noise to ensure local DP, to every other participant (which assumes the role of a tester).
-The applied noise protects the update gradient, while still retaining information on the usefulness of data.
-Each tester $B$ uses its test dataset to approximate the empirical risk of $A$'s training batch (i.e., the approximate influence).
-This is done by evaluating each test point and comparing the loss.
-In a FL setting, we can not re-train the model to compute the exact influence; instead, $B$ performs only a small number of training epochs, enough to estimate the direction of the model (`lazy' influence approximation).
-As such, we opt to look at the sign of the approximate influence (and not the magnitude).
-Each tester aggregates the signs of the influence for each test point, applies controlled noise to ensure DP, and sends this information to the center.
-Finally, the center decides to accept $A$'s training batch if the majority of $B$s report positive influence, and reject otherwise.
+We do not need to train the model fully (e.g., 2-5 epochs).} -- using a batch of his training data $z_{A, t}$.
+Subsequently, $A$ sends the updated partial model $M_{t, A}$, with specifically crafted noise to ensure DP, to the validators.
+The applied noise protects the updated gradient while still retaining information on the usefulness of data.
+Each validator $B$ uses its validation dataset to approximate the empirical risk of $A$'s training batch (i.e., the approximate influence).
+This is done by evaluating each validation point and comparing the loss.
+In an FL setting, we can not re-train the model to compute the exact influence; instead, $B$ performs only a small number of training epochs, enough to estimate the direction of the model (Lazy Influence Approximation).
+As such, we look at the sign of the approximate influence (and not the magnitude).
+Each validator aggregates the signs of the influence for each validation point, applies controlled noise to ensure DP, and sends this information to the center.
+Finally, the center accepts $A$'s training batch if most of the $B$s report positive influence and rejects otherwise (majority voting).
+To recognize the value of data about rare conditions, it is important to use a broad sample of validation data.
+Following the federated learning idea, we distribute evaluation among many participants.
+Anyone capable of using the model can be a validator, so there could be many more than contributors.